The Sukhumvit Time Tunnel (Part 1)

 There's not much to this place really.
 It has one big pool table which dominates the bar room, loud music, a bunch of playful girls.
 Oh.. and Eddie who usually sits at the end of the bar with a cup of coffee.
 He don't say much.

 The girls like to play pool of course and we developed a private system where if I won, they would massage my member and show me their various pink bits.
 When the girls won, I would buy them a drink.
-It doesn't take much to keep me amused for a couple of hours.
+It doesn't take much to keep me amused for a couple

 The next thing I noticed was that it was dark again already.
 Just where had the day gone?